AucaCoyan/blog/src/content/blog/nushell.md

 ---
 title: nushell
-heroImage: "/images/nushell.png"
+heroImage: "../../images/nushell.png"
 description: use a shell newer than 20 years old
-pubDate: "Jul 01 2022"
+pubDate: "Mar 16 2023"
+updatedDate: "Aug 12 2023"
 ---

 I like `nushell` because it works the same on all the operative systems.
 Something kind of obvious in the present date, but still unaddressed in some circumstances.

 ## You want to extract a piece of info from a `json` file

-Get all the script from the package.json
+Get all the scripts from the package.json

 ```
 open package.json | get scripts